qmonnet/whirl-offload/_posts/2016-07-17-openstate-stateful-packet-processing.md

 title:  "OpenState: an abstraction design for stateful packet processing"
 date:   2016-07-17
 author: Quentin Monnet
+excerpt: This article is a brief presentation of the OpenState abstraction layer for stateful packet processing for programmable switching.
+Did you ever wonder how to model, for your network switches, complex applications that behave differently based on the history of received traffic?
+No?
+(What?
+How comes?
+You strange folks…) Well, here is a possible solution all the same!
 categories: BEBA
 tags: [BEBA, SDN]
 ---